CesarCortez/InterviewQuestions/NodeJs/nodeQ.md

 ### Q1: What do you mean by Asynchronous API? <a id="1"></a>

 **Answer:**
 All APIs of Node.js library are aynchronous that is non-blocking.
-It essentially means a Node.js based server never waits for a API to return data.
+It essentially means a Node.js based server never waits for an API to return data.
 Server moves to next API after calling it and a notification mechanism of Events of Node.js helps server to get response from the previous API call.

 **Source:** _tutorialspoint.com_
 ### Q2: What are the benefits of using Node.js? ☆☆<a id="2"></a>